Overcoming Stress by Lucid Dreaming

 Shôn Ellerton, Nov 24, 2017

-How the art of lucid dreaming can help alleviate stress levels
+How the art of lucid dreaming can help alleviate stress levels and boost creativity

 All of us have come across stress in one form or another; however, the level of stress and how one overcomes that stress varies widely from individual to individual.
 Stress can be attributed to any number of factors, the most common being family relationships, financial hardship, job security or the death of a loved one.
-However, when stress is combined with anxiety, this could lead to what I refer to as ‘washing-machine’ brain; when worries and artifacts you can’t eliminate from your head are regurgigated over and over.
+However, when stress is combined with anxiety, this could lead to what I refer to as ‘washing-machine’ brain; when worries and artifacts you can’t eliminate from your head are regurgitated over and over.
 This usually results in sleepless nights and waking up frequently immersed in a pool of sweat along with a racing pulse and rapid breathing.
 Overall, an uncomfortable experience.

 What is lucid dreaming?